Summary

 The initial capital you have to spend will be on office supplies, your office space, furniture, computer, internet, and any professional learning or development courses.

-The secret to success is hard work and perseverance.
-The hard work includes obtaining clients, improving clinical outcomes, stabilizing patients, and ultimately empowering them to live their best life.
+As cliche as it sounds, the secret to success is perseverance.
+This hard work includes obtaining clients, improving clinical outcomes, stabilizing patients, and ultimately empowering them to thrive.

 Nurse practitioner private practice: Three legal pitfalls